jesusvillota/TA_Time_Series_Methods/README.md

 - Volatility modeling

 **Materials:**
-- `sessions/session_2/2_1_simul_multivariate.ipynb` - Multivariate simulations
+- `notebooks/session_2/2_1_simul_multivariate.ipynb` - Multivariate simulations
-- `sessions/session_2/2_2_simul_kalman.ipynb` - Kalman filter
+- `notebooks/session_2/2_2_simul_kalman.ipynb` - Kalman filter
-- `sessions/session_2/2_3_simul_gdp_gdi.ipynb` - GDP/GDI analysis
+- `notebooks/session_2/2_3_simul_gdp_gdi.ipynb` - GDP/GDI analysis
-- `sessions/session_2/2_4_volatility.ipynb` - Volatility models
+- `notebooks/session_2/2_4_volatility.ipynb` - Volatility models
-- Stata scripts available in `sessions/do_file/`
+- Stata scripts available in `dofiles/`

 ## Data

-All datasets used in the practical sessions are documented in `data/data_sources.md`.
 Data files are stored in:
 - `data/raw/`: Original downloaded data
 - `data/processed/`: Cleaned and formatted data ready for analysis

-If you need to download data yourself, see the data sources documentation for instructions.
+If you need to download data yourself, see the guides in the `guides/` folder for instructions.

 ## Reference Materials

-Quick reference guides are available in the `references/` folder:
+Setup and data download guides are available in the `guides/` folder:
-- **stata_cheatsheet.md**: Common Stata commands for time series analysis
-- **time_series_diagnostics.md**: How to interpret diagnostic tests
-- **common_pitfalls.md**: Troubleshooting guide for frequent issues
+- **data_download_guide.pdf**: Instructions for downloading and preparing data
+- **installation_guide.pdf**: Software installation and setup instructions

 ## Exercises

 Practice exercises are integrated into the notebooks.
 Additional empirical applications and exercises are available in:
-- `sessions/do_file/empirical_applications.do` - Comprehensive Stata script with 29 empirical exercises
+- `dofiles/empirical_applications.do` - Comprehensive Stata script with 29 empirical exercises
-- See `sessions/README.md` for detailed documentation on the exercises
+- See `notebooks/README.md` for detailed documentation on the exercises

 ## Pedagogical Approach